haskellfoundation/haskell.foundation/resources/content/pages/index/index-en.md

 home_content:
   home_video_id: MEmRarBL9kw
   home_intro: |
     We're getting started!
 Watch Simon Peyton Jones announce the Haskell Foundation (HF) at the Haskell eXchange conference on November 4, 2020.
-In this talk, Simon will talk about why we are launching this new organization, its goals.
-At the end, he is joined by a panel of HF volunteers to takes questions from the audience.
+In this talk, Simon talks about why we are launching this new organization and its goals.
+At the end, he is joined by a panel of HF volunteers to take questions from the audience.

   home_claim: |
     Haskell is not “just another programming language”: it embodies a radical and elegant attack on the entire enterprise of writing software.
 It profoundly influences the world of software for the better.
 The Haskell Foundation (HF) is an independent, non-profit organization dedicated to broadening the adoption of Haskell, by supporting its ecosystem of tools, libraries, education, and research.